 For that reason, you may want to keep the weighted vest light, do exercises that don’t require a lot of balance and coordination, and/or choose some of the other great balance and agility equipment options on this list.

 An agility ladder is a rope with plastic ladder rungs that are horizontal to each other.
 To use it you put this agility ladder on the ground.
 After that, you can jog/run over it facing forward, backward, or sideways.
 You can also do specific step sequences.

 Something more unique in the agility ladder compared to the other equipment options on this list is that it is fast and easy to set up in exactly the same way as the last time you used it.

-This can make stopwatch times a more accurate representation of your progress instead of possibly a slightly easier training setup.
+This can make stopwatch times a more accurate representation of your progress instead of improved times because of possibly a slightly easier training parkour.
 Another benefit is that agility ladders are relatively inexpensive.